 The Pain of Shame makes you feel defective.

-Someone described it to me once as being “damaged goods”… like you are a dropped product in a store and so you get removed from the shelf and tossed in the back, waiting to be thrown out.
+Someone described shame to me once as feeling like “damaged goods”… like you are a dropped product in a store and so you get removed from the shelf and tossed in the back, waiting to be thrown out.
 You’ve lost your value.
 And because of that you have this overriding sense of not belonging, not fitting in.

-Shame causes you to live in a fear of rejection.
+The Pain of Shame means living in fear of rejection.

-If you are flawed and don’t fit in, then it’s only natural that when you are exposed that you will be rejected.
+If you are convinced that you are flawed and don’t fit in, then it’s only natural to fear the rejection that follows exposure.
 Who wants to associate with a loser?

 It’s no wonder that shames causes so much pain.